deeplearning4j/deeplearning4j/ai-machinelearning-deeplearning.md

 In 1959, Arthur Samuel, one of the pioneers of machine learning, defined machine learning as a "field of study that gives computers the ability to learn without being explicitly programmed."
 That is, machine-learning programs have not been explicitly entered into a computer, like the if-then statements above.
 Machine-learning programs, in a sense, adjust themselves in response to the data they're exposed to.

+Samuel taught a computer program to play checkers.
+His goal was to teach it to play checkers better than himself, which is obviously not something he could program explicitly.
+He succeeded, and in 1962 his program beat the checkers champion of the state of Connecticut.

 <p align="center">
 <a href="https://skymind.ai/quickstart" type="button" class="btn btn-lg btn-success" onClick="ga('send', 'event', ‘quickstart', 'click');">GET STARTED WITH DEEP LEARNING</a>
 </p>